back280/IO-SoSe-2015-flip-board/README.md

     }
 ## Installation

-Clone the repository on your Desktop or download the source code on your hard drive.
+Clone the repository on your desktop or download the source code on your hard drive.

 [Get the code](https://github.com/back280/IO-SoSe-2015-flip-board/tree/master/code/sketch_jul05a_schmalzhaus_sensor_sleeppin)